 In her bystander training, Zundel also teaches people to “state the problem, state the consequences, and offer a solution.”
-So, for example, if someone is yelling in a meeting, you could say: “Hey [Name], I noticed that you’re yelling.
-When you raise your voice, it makes it hard for the meetings to feel collaborative and it shuts ideas down.
+So, for example, if someone is yelling in a meeting, you could say: “Hey [Name], I noticed that you're yelling.
+When you raise your voice, it makes it hard for the meetings to be feel collaborative and it shuts ideas down.
 Maybe moving forward we can all agree to keep our voices down so that we can get through the brainstorming process.”
 Doing that in front of everyone else simultaneously makes it safer for you to speak up and empowers others to follow your example.

 You can also quietly, without turning it into a raging gossip parade, ask your other colleagues if they’ve noticed something and agree to join forces.
 That might mean you all commit to calling out bullying behavior in the moment whenever it happens or take turns going to HR to share your concerns.

-If the bully is a peer manager or a subordinate, you can take them aside and try to talk some sense into them, says Namie, who believes that informal coaching is more effective than a formal complaint.
+If the bully is a peer manager or a subordinate, you can take them aside and try to talk some sense into them, says Namie, who believes that kind of informal coaching is more effective than a formal complaint.
 Still, it can be hard to convince a bully to stop if the company has no policy against such behavior.

 How to Avoid a Bully in Future Jobs

 The last thing you want to do is finally escape a bully, only to encounter another one at your next job.
 To that end, Zundel recommends asking a few types of questions during your future interview processes that will help you assess whether your future boss has a history of bullying and whether the company’s culture would tolerate any bullying if it were to arise.